 Because of this, law enforcement officials throughout Colorado will be on the lookout for drivers who may have had too much to drink before getting behind the wheel.

-Legally, the answer is the amount of alcohol that it takes to raise your blood alcohol content (BAC) to .08.
+Legally, the Colorado alcohol limit for driving is met when a person’s blood alcohol content (BAC) reaches 0.08.
 For some people, that only takes a strong drink.
 Others may be able to get away with three drinks and a bit of time.
 A lot of factors play into blood alcohol content, and you may be affected differently depending on the food you have eaten, your weight, and more.

 Trying to guess your BAC is a dangerous game to mess around with, because driving over the legal limit could cost you thousands of dollars – not to mention the possibility of getting into a serious accident.